Ghost-141/SkinCare-AI/README.md

 ```

 ## 🧠 Model Training
+The model was mainly trained on kaggle for better gpu support and longer training.
+However, with strong GPU we can train the model on our local environment.
+The scripts folder contains the training scripts to train, plot and save the models for deployment.

-The scripts folder contains a script for training models in local environment including the following models:
+Currently, it supports training the following models:
 1. `Resnet50`
 2. `EfficientNet_b0`